jgrebol/ESIpy/README.md

 For a more detailed installation guide, please check [PySCF's installation guide](https://pyscf.org/install.html).

 # Further implementations
-- Function: Aromaticity from a Smo file (without mol or mf).
+- Function: Implementation for correlated wave functions.
 - Function: Aproximations for the MCI calculation in large systems.
 - Utility: Compute the exact MCI for n=14 from precomputed permutations.